-As we all know, it’s important for older people to remain fit and active in order to lower there chances of any medical conditions.
+As we all know, it's important for older people to remain fit and active in order to lower their chances of any medical conditions.
 Taking up a new sport as a hobby can be a great way of getting exercise and meeting new people, which also helps combat loneliness.
-Today’s post looks at one sport in-particular; walking football.
+Today's post looks at one sport in-particular; walking football.

 The History of Walking Football

 Walking football was first introduced by the Chesterfield FC Community Trust programme in 2011 to try and improve the health of older people in the area.
 However, it was a few years later, in 2014, when the sport came to wider public attention.